 The program shares and implements the University’s tradition of, and commitment to, personalized academic attention.
 Our small graduate classes (usually between 10 to 20 students) enhance faculty-student interaction, a collegial and cooperative learning atmosphere among students, and the encouragement of critical thinking skills.
 The average student-faculty ratio is about 8:1.

-Students accepted into the Master of Science in Psychology with an emphasis in Marriage and Family Therapy program begin coursework in the fall semester and have five (5) years to complete the degree.
+Students accepted into the Master of Science in Marriage and Family Therapy program begin coursework in the fall semester and have five (5) years to complete the degree.
 Students can attend the program with a full-time course load of nine (9) semester hours, or a part-time course load of three (3) to six (6) semester hours.
 Prospective students may enroll in no more than six (6) semester hours with Program Chair approval prior to admission into the program.

 Many students completing the master’s degree also have work and family commitments outside of the program.
 To accommodate this, classes meet once a week from 4:00-6:25pm or 6:50-9:15pm, Monday through Thursday.

 Supervised Fieldwork Placement